 +1 (416) 840-6952

 We follow the Law Society of Ontario’s guidelines regarding remote and virtual signing under the Commissioners for Taking Affidavits Act and the witnessing of wills under the Succession Law Reform Act, provided all required conditions are met.
+Online notary services are not permitted under the Notaries Act.
+Contact us for more information or to determine if your matter qualifies.

 DISCLAIMER: Canada Notary provides notary public services only and does not offer legal advice or representation.
 We do not verify the accuracy or validity of documents.
 All sales are final—no refunds.
 In case of mistakes, we will redo the document free of charge.